pilotmoon/popclipweb/site/guide/actions.md

 **Availability:**

-Available if the the selected text is:
+Available if the selected text is:

 - a single word,
 - misspelled in at least one of the enabled languages,